jdgonzalezwork/RMBC/README.md

-The preprint [1] contains theoretical results and comparisons with other robust model-based clustering procedures as well as technical details and applications.
+The preprint [1] contains theoretical results and comparisons with other robust model-based clustering procedures, and technical details and applications.

 *References:*